 But it’s simple to throw a child’s party on your own without spending a small fortune.
 A party your child and guests will love can be easily pulled together for under $100; how much under depends on your specific needs.

-If you have a good-sized yard or even a garage, your house or perhaps a family members’ home will work fine.
+If you have a good-sized yard or even a garage, your house or perhaps a family member’s home will work fine.
 Many towns will also let you hold a party at one of their playgrounds or parks for a nominal fee.
-Or if you live in an apartment or condo, check out reserving their recreation room.
+Or if you live in an apartment or condo, check out reserving the recreation room.

 As a final option, since you’re saving so much on the party, you may choose to splurge on a cake and your wallet won’t even notice the difference.

 When you hit those party stores, you can easily spend around $5 on every tablecloth and package of eight napkins, plates, cups, utensils, etc., for your theme.
 That adds up.
 For my daughter’s recent party, I purchased plain white tablecloths at Walmart for 99 cents each and a large bag of brightly colored plasticware at the drug store for $2.
 Paper goods and party supplies are among the best deals at dollar stores, so be sure to check them out as well.
 I then accessorized with some plates and napkins that kept with the party’s theme.
 To help save even more money, mix and match some plain plates and napkins with some theme-centered ones.